SalesConnection/Caction-Support/docs/How_edit_or_update_data_inside_system.md

 <br>

-8. Next section is start date time and end date time, after change and the schedule will be changed too.
+8. Next section is start date time and end date time, when click it will open a small calender and can change the schedule of time.

 <br>